x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-activesync-health-set.md

             Invoke-MonitoringProbe ActiveSync\ActiveSyncCTPProbe -Server server1.contoso.com | Format-List

-    4. In the command output, review the “Result” section of the probe.
+    4. In the command output, review the "Result" section of the probe.
 If the value is **Succeeded**, the issue was a transient error, and it no longer exists.
 Otherwise, refer to the recovery steps outlined in the following sections.

 </div>